HPV treatment: overview of all options

 Imiquimod cream (conventional)

 Imiquimod (Aldara) is an immune-stimulating cream applied locally to the cervix.
-The cream activates the local immune system, enabling the body to fight the abnormal cells itself.
+The cream activates the local immune system, helping the body fight the abnormal cells itself.

-- Women with CIN 2 or CIN 3 who wish to avoid a LEEP procedure
+- Women with CIN 2 or CIN 3 who want to avoid a LEEP procedure

-- Particularly interesting for those with a desire to have children (no scar tissue)
+- Particularly interesting for those wishing to conceive (no scar tissue)

 Effectiveness